meetoseh/jobs/docs/diskcache/keys.md

   for which there is no corresponding content file.
 - `transcripts:byuid:{uid}`: Used to cache transcripts by their database stable external identifier.
+- `journey_embeddings`: Used to cache the current journey embeddings.
+Always has an expiry set, usually around 3am PST.
+  Formatted as (uint32, blob, uint64, blob), where the numbers are lengths, the first blob is the metadata from the corresponding redis key and the second blob is the contents of the referenced s3 object.